 How it became store Chick-fil-A culture

 Legend says the chain’s founder, Truett Cathy, got the idea while staying at the Ritz Carlton.
 When he said “thank you” to a hotel employee, the employee replied, “my pleasure.”
 Cathy thought those two small words made the Ritz Carlton stand apart as a luxury establishment.
-He wanted to bring that feel to his own restaurants, and the rest is history!
+He wanted to bring that feel to his own restaurants, and the rest is history.

 Though there’s nothing in the official Chick-fil-A employee training on saying “my pleasure,” according to a Reddit user who works there, it’s still an important part of the company culture. “‘You’re welcome’ seems too indifferent, and we’re told to use elevated language,” the employee says.
+This is the exact reason Chick-fil-A’s chicken is so dang good.

 It represents going the extra mile